 - Sleep disturbances when using nightly

-What’s NOT documented at meaningful rates in pure kratom users: major organ failure, cognitive decline, psychosis.
-The vast majority of long-term users remain healthy functional adults.
+And what isn’t showing up at meaningful rates in pure kratom users?
+Major organ failure.
+Cognitive decline.
+Psychosis.
+None of it.
+The vast majority of long-term users stay healthy, functional adults.

 Why Product Quality Matters

-Most severe adverse events traced to “kratom” involve adulterated product.
-Every batch we ship is tested by a third-party Canadian laboratory for heavy metals, microbial contamination, and alkaloid authenticity.
+Trace most severe adverse events back to the source.
+What you’ll find is adulterated product, not clean kratom.
+Every batch we ship gets tested by a third-party Canadian laboratory for heavy metals, microbial contamination, and alkaloid authenticity.
 See our lab testing page.

 Kratom side effects questions